 - City Commission/Mayor from 1993 to 1997

-- Back to campaigning for State Representative in 2002 won
+- Campaigned for State Representative in 2002, won

 - Has served as State Representative since 2003

-In 1972, after a failed marriage, she brought her two children, Blaine and Becce, could achieve a college degree, she moved her family to Manhattan.
-Her sister Tami and brother-in-law Tom Hawk encouraged her to move and helped her to find work as Office Manager of the Manhattan Country Club.
-Her brother Gary and his family also lived in Manhattan where he worked at the Kansas State Forestry Department.
+In 1972, because she so valued higher education, and to be sure her children, Blaine and Becce, could achieve a college degree, she moved her family to Manhattan.
+Her sister Tammi and brother-in-law Tom Hawk told her about a job opening as Office Manager of the Manhattan Country Club.
+She took the job.
+Her brother Gary and his family lived in Manhattan, too, where he worked at the Kansas State Extension Forestry Department.

 In 1975 Sydney married John Edward Carlin, not the Governor.
 They became the parents of two more children, Ryan and Mike.
-They were active in PTO and City Recreation sports and American Legion baseball, enjoying working with the children’s teams.
+They were active in PTO, City Recreation sports, and American Legion baseball.
+They enjoyed working with the children’s teams.

-In 1988, when the County wanted to build a new jail across the street from the Manhattan Catholic School Sydney was PTO president.
-Believing that it was irresponsible to build a 60,000 square foot jail in such close proximity to a neighborhood, school, and church, the Carlins and several other families formed the Jail CORP (Citizens Organized for Responsible Placement) of the jail.
+In 1988, when the Riley County Commissioners wanted to build a new jail across the street from the Manhattan Catholic Schools Sydney was PTO president.
+Believing that it was irresponsible to build a 60,000 square foot jail in such close proximity to a neighborhood, school, and church, the Carlins and several other families formed Jail CORP (Citizens Organized for Responsible Placement) of the jail.
 That was the beginning of her political leadership.

 Sydney decided to run for the County Commission in 1992.
 Being a real novice, she lost in the primary.
 A few months later she ran for City Commission and won a four year term and a year as Mayor.
-As a city commissioner, she was appointed to a committee working to develop new plans for the Law Enforcement Facility, twelve years after Jail CORP was formed she helped cut the ribbon on a new law enforcement facility in a new – more satisfactory – location.
+As a city commissioner, she was appointed to a committee working to develop new plans for the Law Enforcement Facility.
+Twelve years after Jail CORP was formed she helped cut the ribbon on a new law enforcement facility in a new – more satisfactory – location.
 Sydney focused on making things better for people in Manhattan.
-She worked with the state on streets and highways in Manhattan including Allen Road, Anderson Avenue widening and Seth Childs Road expansion.
+She worked with the state on streets and highways in Manhattan including Allen Road, Anderson Avenue widening, and Seth Child Road expansion.
 She also negotiated for the purchase of land for a competition youth baseball field at Eisenhower Middle School and the Technology Park at the airport.
-She worked to expand Manhattan Public Library, and the Airport, always being sure that the citizens of the community were heard and protected from harm in the processes.
-She worked to create a Youth Advisory Board and eventually the Boys & Girls Club.
+She worked to expand Manhattan Public Library, and the Airport, always being sure that the citizens of the community were heard and their property rights were protected in the processes.
+As mayor she created a Youth Advisory Board and eventually introduced funding for the Boys & Girls Club.

 She is a member of the Seven Dolors Catholic Church, The Martin Luther King Committee, Daughters of the American Revolution, Daughters of the American Colonists, PEO, Konza Prairie Quilters Guild, American Association of University Women a charter member of the Fairy Godmothers Foundation, and co-founder of the Manhattan Women 4 Kansas.

-Sydney is concerned about her neighbors and her community and works to promote and protect it in the state of Kansas.
+Sydney is concerned about her neighbors and her community and works to promote and protect their interests in the state of Kansas.
 She believes in: Public Education; Higher Education and technology and career education.
 She supports: safe communities, good paying jobs, economic growth, private property rights, vital state support of highways, our Military and KSU.